thoughtshso/blog/_posts/2025-01-21-meaning-of-marriage.md

 "Now we can see how marriage-as-friendship agrees so well with love-as-commitment."
 (123, 4)

 "Look for someone who understands you better than you do yourself, who makes you a better person just by being around them.
 And then explore whether that friendship could become a romance and a marriage."
 (126, 1)

+#### Chapter 5: Loving the Stranger

+"What if you expected marriage to be about helping each other grow out of your sins and flaws into the new self God is creating?"
+(136, 2)

+"The merged life of marriage brings you into the closest, most inescapable contact with another person possible.
+And that means not only that you see each other close up, but that you are forced to deal with the flaws and sins of one another," (138, 2)

+"No one else is as inconvenienced and hurt by your flaws as your spouse is.
+And therefore your spouse becomes more keenly aware of what is wrong with you than anyone else ever has been."
+(139, 2)

+"But you must realize that it isn't ultimately your spouse who is exposing the sinfulness of your heart---it's marriage itself."
+(140, 2)

+"Give your spouse the right to talk to you about what is wrong with you."
+(140, 3)

+"I'm going to be like Jesus has been with us---accepting us in love but not allowing us to just destroy ourselves with sin."
+(142, 2)

+"When you envision the 'someone better,' you can think of the future version of the person to whom you are already married."
+(144, 3)

+"When you see the problems in each other, do you just want to run away, or do you find a desire to work on them together?
+If the second impulse is yours, then you have the makings of a marriage."
+(144, 4)

+"godly tantrum: not an emotional loss of temper but an unrelenting insistence on being heard."
+(145, 1)

+"Never abuse the primary love language.
+Never withhold it to hurt the other, for the hurt will go deep.
+A man who greatly values getting respect from his wife in public will not be able to take it when she mocks him in front of their friends."
+(155, 5)

+"at first love sweeps you up involuntarily, but eventually love is a deliberate choice.
+It will seem mechanical at first, he reiterated, but if both spouses do it together, eventually the experience of being loved richly and well will sweeten their lives."
+(157, 4)

+"The one person in the whole world you holds your heart in her hand, whose approval and affirmation you most long for and need, is the one who is hurt more deeply by your sins than anyone else on the planet."
+(162, 3)

+"when that love is withheld, the statement of the truth doesn't help---it destroys."
+(162, 3)

+"Only if we are very good at forgiving and very good at repenting can truth and love be kept together."
+(163, 5)

+"One of the most basic skills in marriage is the ability to tell the straight, unvarnished truth about what your spouse has done---and then, completely, unself-righteously, and joyously express forgiveness without a shred of superiority, without making the other person feel small."
+(165, 2)

 ` `
 ` `